-After the initial infection the virus hides out in nerve tissue.
-During times of stress it is able to start to shed again and cause symptoms.
+4. After the initial infection the virus hides out in nerve tissue.
+During times of stress, it is able to start to shed again and cause symptoms.

-Diagnosis of herpes infection is usually based on clinical signs and exposure history.
-A PCR test detects small numbers of virus; it is a highly accurate way to diagnose herpes and is sometimes useful to identify carriers in multi-cat environments (shelter, catteries).
-Tests that look for antibody against herpes virus (ELISA) are not useful as vaccination will cause inaccurate results.
+5. Diagnosis of herpes infection is usually based on clinical signs and exposure history.
+A PCR test detects small numbers of viruses; it is a highly accurate way to diagnose herpes and is sometimes useful to identify carriers in multi-cat environments (shelters, catteries).
+Tests that look for antibodies against herpes virus (ELISA) are not useful as vaccination will cause inaccurate results.

-Interferon alpha is sometimes prescribed for herpes virus in cats.
-In the lab this compound makes anti-viral drugs more effective against herpes.
+7. Interferon alpha is sometimes prescribed for herpes virus in cats.
+In the lab, this compound makes anti-viral drugs more effective against herpes.
 Although no formal clinical studies have been done, interferon seems to shorten the course of clinical signs.

-Lysine is an amino acid that impedes herpesvirus replication.
-This is an over the counter supplement that is sometimes recommended for cats with chronic signs.
+8. Lysine is an amino acid that impedes herpesvirus replication.
+This is an over-the-counter supplement that is sometimes recommended for cats with chronic signs.